Ola-Baj/Ecommerce_Sales_Analysis/README.md

 - What are total units sold, total costs and total revenue?
 - What are the peak sales period?
 - What's the product with the most profit?
+- What's the country with the most profit?
-- What's the units sold by country?
+- What's the units sold by country and product?

 ### Findings and Recommendations